KorbinianKuhn/gitops-compose/README.md

 - 📌 Pinned image versions are recommended.
 If you use `:latest`, somehow change compose.yml to trigger changes.
 - ⚠️ Errors during the removal of a compose stack could lead to an inconsistent state (containers might still run but the compose file is removed after git pull)
 - 🏷️ Fixed naming: GIT branch is fixed to "main".
 Compose files must be named `docker-compose.yml`
+- 🔧 When running with docker, paths likely mismatch between host and container, leading to deployment errors.
+It is therefore required to set an environment variable and ensure correct volume mounts (see configuration example below).

 ### HTTP server